 - Send emails to those subscribers and ensure those emails don’t go to spam (that second part is hard to do, which is why you shouldn’t just send emails by yourself)

 There are plenty of email marketing services out there, but one of the most popular is MailChimp.

-For those of you who are new to marketing, we recommend using MailChimp to start off with.
-They have a free plan that you can use until you exceed 2,000 subscribers, so that’s one less expense to worry about when you’re first getting started with email marketing.
+For those of you who are new to email marketing, we recommend using MailChimp to begin your journey.
+They have a free plan that you can use until you exceed 500 subscribers, which gives you one less expense to worry about when you’re first getting started with email marketing.